 My trip started with me flying into Milan from Oslo.
 I was planning on focusing on northern Italy, which is the area that my father grew up.
-From Milan I was going to take the train to Parma, but I decided to hire a driver instead.
+This trip I didn’t spend any time in Milan, but I hope to get back because there are so many things to do in Milan.
+From Milan, I was going to take the train to Parma, but I decided to hire a driver instead.
 The cost was more, but it saved me a lot of time and took me from door to door.

 On my trip to Italy I used Hotels.com to research and book my accommodations.
 I love that they have reviews written by previous guests to read, which always helps me to narrow down which hotels to book.
 All these hotels that I stayed in on my trip to Italy are bookable through the Hotels.com mobile app or online.

 From Parma, I took the train to Venice early one morning.
 I spent a couple of days in Venice and met Nicole my photographer there.
 We spent the rest of the trip traveling together.
 In Venice, we stayed at the Hotel de Codega.
 Venice was so pretty but incredibly busy and jam packed of tourists.
 That isn’t really my thing, but I am still glad I made time to get to Venice.

 We went to all the iconic locations and of course ate amazing food and way too much gelato.
 I highly recommend doing stuff early in the morning because it gets very busy and crowded.
 The highlight of my stop in Venice was a gondola ride but it was expensive.
 For an hour it cost $80 Euros…which is about $120 Canadian.
 You only live once though…right!?!